It all began with a paper published in 2004, authored by RB Saper et al, from the Harvard Medical School in Boston.

 RESULTS: A total of 14 (20%) of 70 HMPs contained heavy metals: lead, mercury and/or arsenic.
 If taken as recommended by the manufacturers, each of these 14 could result in heavy metal intakes above published regulatory standards.”

 You see what’s happened here?
-The design of the study is grossly flawed and biased.
+The design of the study is flawed and biased.
 Saper’s sampling methodology was fundamentally wrong.
 Saper et al conducted a ‘systematic search’ for grocery stores and supermarkets that had Indian-sounding names.
-They did not look for real Ayurvedic firms that have been authorised by the USFDA to operate in the US.
 Their ‘systematic search strategy’ only sought out cut-rate grocery shops in the Boston area that had Indian sounding names, as obtained from the yellow pages.

 Saper et al took care not to disclose the names of the stores they purchased their alleged Ayurvedic samples from.
-That one fact is proof enough that the study was dubious and hopelessly biased from the start.
+That one fact is proof enough that the study was hopelessly biased from the start.
 I obtained the list later, by the way.

 There are genuine Ayurvedic medical stores in the US.
-There are USFDA approved Ayurvedic manufacturers in America, with certified retail outlets.
 Why then, did he choose to buy his samples from third-rate grocery stores that are not even authorised to sell Ayurvedic medicines?
 Would you buy Ayurvedic medicines from a kirana store or would you go to a Himalaya Drugs outlet?

 This then, is the ‘science’ in this scientific paper.